 The complexity of links, as non-linear, reflective, dynamic and fluctuating provide a rich subject to explore, and feed the key question which revolves around the nature and potential of ‘links’ in a research context.
 Our approach emphasizes the links themselves, as opposed to the actual ‘objects’ being linked.
 Researchers consider what is involved methodologically in adopting cross-border or globalizing views of culture from outside of the modern Western canon.
 They examine theoretical questions of connections, translations, and transfers.
 Research in the stream reframes questions of memory and exile and undertakes a renewal of approaches to linguistic structures that underpin multiple languages across divergent schools of linguistic thought.
 The stream draws upon the expertise and initiative of a variety of networks and centres based at the University of Birmingham, such as the Centre for the Study of Hispanic Exile, as well as Francopoco and Postcolonial Birmingham.

-- Hilary Brown researches transnational cultural history in the period 1500-1800 with a particular interest in translation.
-She is currently working on a project exploring women translators in early modern Germany, funded by the Alexander von Humboldt Foundation.
+- Hilary Brown researches transnational cultural history in the period 1500-1800 and has a particular interest in early modern translation.

 - Anissa Daoudi researches language and power and their relations to gender discourses in the MENA region.
 In particular, she investigates the relationship between language, literature, translation and cultural memory on sexual violence against women in conflict in Algeria.